Hohe Mark Nature Park

 Further adventure awaits at Heidhof in the Kirchhellen Heath in Bottrop.
 This former farm property of the industrialist Friedrich Grillo has been transformed into a nature activity centre.
 With its campsite surrounded by nature, idyllic cottage gardens with splendid shrubberies, herbs and medicinal plants and a forest playground, there are plenty of sights and activities here for young visitors.
 Guided tours and excursions for school-kids, families and adults are also offered.
 Then to round off the day, visitors can cook supper at one of the barbecue areas – possibly savouring freshly-caught game from the nearby forests.

-Wild horses round-up in Merfelder Bruch: Annually on first Saturday in May
+Wild horses round-up in Merfelder Bruch: Annually on fourth Saturday in May